-Francis Hopkinson Smith USA
+Francis Hopkinson Smith Biography | Oil Paintings

 10-23-1838 Baltimore, USA - 4-7-1915, New York, USABack to Artist IndexView Artists Paintings

-His books proved so popular that he was able to retire from engineering and devote his time to travel in Spain, Italy and Constantinople.
-Smith was a striking figure and a popular speak and raconteur, known for his tales of exotic lands.
-His after-dinner stories provided the basis of his first novel Col. Carter of Cartersville (1891).
+His books proved so popular that he was able to retire from engineering and devote his time to travel in Spain, Italy, and Turkey.
+Smith was a popular speaker and raconteur, known for his tales of exotic lands.
+His after-dinner stories provided the basis for his first novel Col. Carter of Cartersville.
 His 1896 novel Tom Grogan. and 1898 novel Caleb West, were each the best selling book in the United States when published.
 Francis Hopkinson Smith was also self-taught as a painter and for over thirty years he spent summers in Venice, painting en plein-air.

 In 1898 he was made a Commander of the Order of the Mejidieh and in 1900 he was named to the Order of Osmanieh by the Sultan of Turkey.

-Art Movement: Impressionism Art
+Art Movement: Impressionism Art.

 He Traveled To Cuba, Mexico, Spain, Netherlands, Italy, Turkey.